h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

     <img src='assets/model-complexity.jpg' width="500"></img>
 </p>

-**Note**: The more you overfit your model, statistically, the less biased the model is.
+- Bias is the simplifying assumptions made by the model to make the target function easier to approximate.[2]
+- Variance is the amount that the estimate of the target function will change given different training data.[2]
+- The goal of any supervised machine learning algorithm is to achieve low bias and low variance.
+In turn the algorithm should achieve good prediction performance.[2]
+  - Linear machine learning algorithms often have a high bias but a low variance.[2]
+  - Nonlinear machine learning algorithms often have a low bias but a high variance.[2]
+- The parameterization of machine learning algorithms is often a battle to balance out bias and variance.The goal of any supervised machine learning algorithm is to achieve low bias and low variance.
+In turn the algorithm should achieve good prediction performance.[2]
+  - Therefore, trade-off is tension between the error introduced by the bias and the variance.[2]

+**Note**: If the theory of fairness and ethics in AI interests you, we have listed some of our favorite resources below on the topic that dives much deeper.

 ### Disparate Impact Analysis

-'Disparate impact in the United States labor law refers to practices in employment, housing, and other areas that adversely affect one group of people of a protected characteristic more than another, even though rules applied by employers or landlords are formally neutral.
-Although the protected classes vary by statute, most federal civil rights laws protect based on race, color, religion, national origin, and sex as protected traits, and some laws include disability status and other traits as well.'[2]
+In most law jurisdictions,  **Disparate Impact** refers to the conscious and unconscious practices adversely impacting one group of people of a protected characteristic more than another.
+Such characteristics constitute someone's race, color, religion, national origin, sex, and disability status.

 When the discussion of ‘fairness’ or ‘ethical AI’ comes up, one of the best possible methodologies for vetting fairness is Disparate Impact Analysis.
 Disparate Impact Analysis or DIA, which is sometimes called Adverse Impact Analysis, is a way to measure quantitatively the adverse treatment of protected classes, which leads to discrimination in hiring, housing, etc., or in general, any public policy decisions.
 The regulatory agencies will generally regard a selection rate for any group with less than four-fifths (4/5) or eighty percent of the rate for the group with the highest selection rate as constituting evidence of adverse impact.